 I have unhappy childhood memories of cabbage.
 At school lunches, a mound of pale, flaccid leaves would be ladeled onto my plate, usually next to a helping of shepherd’s pie, the excess cooking water dribbling down my shirt as I forked them into my mouth.
 That cabbage was entirely devoid of flavour, and nothing short of unpleasant to eat.

-As a small child (and a much older one), cabbage was one of my vegetable nemeses.
-Pale, tepid strips of the stuff would be dished onto my plate at school lunches; the excess cooking water would inevitably dribble onto my lap as I forked the flavourless shredded leaves reluctantly into my mouth.
-I don’t recall the day on which I discovered that a properly steamed cabbage is in fact a thing of simple, frugal beauty, but these days, I just can’t seem to get enough of them.
-Green, white or red; frilly-leaved or waxy; pointy or round: slice and steam a couple of cabbage leaves and drape them over my dinner dish with a knob of butter and I’m all yours.
-I love to braise it with chopped apple and bacon, shred it finely for salads and slaws, or turn it into soup, but something I’d heard of doing with it until I came to Germany was use its leaves to make parcels and stuff them with something – anything – else.
+It wasn’t until well into adulthood that I discovered that a helping of properly steamed cabbage is in fact a thing of simple beauty, and these days, I just can’t get enough of it.
+Come winter time, there’s one in my shopping bag almost every week.
+Green, white or red; frilly, waxy, pointy or round: slice and steam a couple of cabbage leaves and drape them over my dinner dish with a knob of butter and I’m all yours.
+I braise cabbage with chopped apple and bacon, shred it finely for salads and slaws, and turn it into soup.

 For the cabbage parcels:

 8 large Savoy cabbage leaves, washed

 1 small onion, finely chopped